Offers

 “Cool churches”

-In addition to drinking water and the opportunity to relax, there will also be information on site about the simple measures that can achieve a lot on hot days.
+As well as drinking water and a place to relax, there is also Information on …and how even simple measures can make a big difference on hot days.

 Karlsruhe in summer: healthy through the hot days